Staff

 Susie most recently served as the Vicar of St. John’s in Clinton from 2012-2022, and lives in Ann Arbor with her spouse, two kids, and a rescue dog.

-The Rev. Sister Veronica Dunbar, “Sister Vee”
+The Rev. Canon Sister Veronica Dunbar, “Sister Vee”

-Missioner for Spirituality and Race
+Canon for Spirituality and Race

 sistervee@edomi.org